Premature Withdrawal of FD

 FAQs

-• What is the penalty for the FD Premature Withdrawal?
+• What is the penalty for premature withdrawal of an FD?

 Most of the banks' FDs charge 0.50% to 1.00% as a penalty for withdrawing the FD prematurely.
 They protect your principal, but the interest will be less.
 The charges on premature FD will vary from bank to bank.